IronWifi/docs/configuration-guides/mikrotik.md

 Now, the newly created server was assigned the name "hotspot1", which you need to change for the mac address of your access point.
 Navigate to the quick set (main dashboard) to copy the mac address.

 3. After you have copied the mac address, return to the **hotspot settings** and click on the server named "hotspot1".
-Then just paste the mac address to the name field and click **apply**.
+Then just paste the mac address to the name field and click **apply**
 4. Navigate to **Hotspot -> Server Profiles** and click the newly created profile called **hsprof1**
 5. In the **Login by** section, configure with the following values:

 - **HTTP CHAP -** un-check